8 Things to do in Bologna when it rains

 Meet Michelangelo at San Domenico Basilica

-One of the most underrated and hidden gems of Bologna is this XII century church that hosts statues by Michelangelo, THAT Michelangelo.
+One of Bologna's most underrated and hidden gems is this XII-century church, which houses statues by Michelangelo, THAT Michelangelo.

-If you were in Florence you would have to queue for hours to see this amazing ark sculptured by Niccolò dell'Arca that contains the rests of Saint Domenico.
+If you were in Florence, you would have to queue for hours to see this amazing ark, sculptured by Niccolò dell'Arca, which contains the remains of Saint Domenico.

 A young Michelangelo sculptured 3 statues on the ark but is all the church that deserves to buy a train ticket to visit Bologna.